kaleidos-ventures/taiga-blog/content/2019-10-21_agile_methodologies_tech_startups.md

 This second point is what is used to argue not estimating in Agile, but that’s a fallacy.
 Agile generally guarantees that at any given date a product will be developed with the most value and less waste.
 It doesn’t say what it will contain, but it does say its nature and its order of magnitude.
 That’s no good reason not to estimate.

 Do we make estimations?
 Sometimes we do, sometimes we don’t.
 It depends on the project and the team.
 In general, we tend to estimate only top priority items which will likely be part of the work for the next few weeks.
-Also, previous UX & UI work greatly helps this estimation, which gains in quality and accuracy.
+Also, preliminary User Experience & User Interface work greatly contribute to this estimation effort, which gains in quality and accuracy.

 ![Taiga's Team]({filename}/images/2019-10-21_agile_methodologies_tech_startup/kaleidos_team.jpg)

 ##Final Considerations

 Very often, the main value of a product is how things are made.
 A sustained rhythm, adaptability and continuous self-evaluation.
-It is key that everyone is involved, especially the client.
+It is key that everyone is involved, especially relevant stakeholders.

 A very important part is the transparency of the process.
 We are talking about the business core of a new company and half-measures are not valid, which fits perfectly the third principle of the Agile Manifesto: *Customer Collaboration over contract negotiation*.
 Makes sense: technological products are not made by contracts.